gregmarine/ByGregMarine.com/Blog/src/2024/08/13_more-to-come.md

 I've decided I'm going to just trust God with this one.
 I'm going to stay away from the obviously bad stuff.
 If I'm not 100% sure, I'll just not worry about it anymore.
 Some countries have stricter laws about these things.
 Alas, I do not live in other countries...LOL

-I also wanted to acknowledge I have reintroduced alcohol in my life.
-The 2 months I went without did my body good.
-Now, I have the occasional drink.
-It is more the fact that I'm not actively avoiding it now.
-But I'm also not keeping it in stock on a regular basis.
-And I don't always have a drink when I'm out.
-I haven't yet faced a social situation.
-For now, I'll probably continue to avoid alcohol in a social setting.

 ## North Carolina

 My plans for NC are mostly set.
 At least as far as where I'm staying and who I am seeing...hehehe I'll be working Monday through Wednesday.
 I'll be arriving on Saturday.
 I'll do my grocery shopping on Saturday or Sunday.
 I only need food for a few days, though.
 Thursday and Friday will likely be *eat out* days as I'll be going to the coast one day and the mountains another day.
 Basically, I won't be *home* those 2 days...hehehe

 Tyrese will be working the first half of the week as well.
 We are suppose to be meeting up Wednesday night to plan our time Thursday and Friday.
 She'll be working that following Saturday.
 So I'll be heading home that day.

 This Sunday, and perhaps the evenings of Monday and Tuesday, I'll be exploring some parks and gardens in the area.
 I'm hoping to journal this trip like I did for California.
+But I'm not sure what all I'll journal on my work days.
+If I experience much in those evenings, I'll write about it most likely.

 Since my main objective is to find a place to live, I find it important to journal these trips.
 I've imagined NC as a possible home for decades.
 California is a bit of surprise...hehehe And Florida is still on the table too...LOL

-## Labels

-Chérie and I were talking about *labels* the other day.
-I got to thinking about the parallel with western medicine.
-For my own life, I'm fine with medicine to treat symptoms long enough to resolve the problem that is causing the symptoms.
-I don't look at most medication as a means to avoid solving problems.

-I feel the same with *labels*.
-I'm fine being labeled a certain way so long as I use the label to resolve the source; if it identifies a problem.
-I've been labeled with mental illness.
-Well, I'm not okay being stuck with mental illness.
-So, I've worked hard to overcome what I deal with.
-And by the Grace of God, that goal is being met.

-I don't want these things to become a bandage that covers up the real problems.

-There are other labels I have that are a bit different, though.
-For example, I'm a Christian.
-That label is a bit skewed right now.
-I won't go too deep into that one...hehehe But what I try to be in that context is a Christ follower; which is the original definition.
-But I still don't like the current image of what the world sees as a Christian...LOL

-Another label I don't actually like is middle-aged white man...hehehe As is the case with Christian, that label has a bad image these days.
-And again, I just do my best to be a Christ follower and not be the typical middle-aged white man...LOL

-The point I'm making with all labels, I embrace the labels and do what I can to be the best *me* that I can be.
-If I'm going to be labeled, I plan to project a better image of those labels.

 ## Disney